dpseidel/MovReview/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1185383.svg)](https://doi.org/10.5281/zenodo.1185383)

-Ecological methods and metrics for GPS movement data: Reproducible Examples
+Ecological metrics and methods for GPS movement data: Reproducible Examples
 =======================================================================

-This package contains the source code, analysis, and figures from my review with Eric Dougherty, Colin Carlson, and Wayne M. Getz, submitted for consideration to IJGIS in February 2018, accepted in July 2018.
+This package contains the source code, analysis, and figures from my review with Eric Dougherty, Colin Carlson, and Wayne M. Getz, submitted for consideration to the International Journal of Geographical Information Science in February 2018, accepted in July 2018.

 - Author: Dana Seidel
 - License: [CC0](http://creativecommons.org/publicdomain/zero/1.0/)

+The associated review can be found [here](https://doi.org/10.1080/13658816.2018.1498097).

 ## Files
 - `Behavior.R` --  Script for fitting an intercept-only HMM.
 Used to produce Fig 1.